moves-rwth/nitwit-validator/bench/svcomp/artifact_Readme.txt.md

     This shows witnesses in categories of *Validated*, *Non-Validated* and *Badly-parsed* with extracted error messages.
     There is also an already prepared set of results in directory `output/limit_best` you can inspect.
 This was the basis for data presented in our paper.
-Directory `output/best` contains results for when transition limiting was disabled which lead to about 25 more found validations.
+Directory `output/best` contains results for when transition limiting was disabled which lead to about 25 more found validations, but significantly more timeouts.
 15. \[Optional\] If you would like to repeat a single validation from the benchmark, open the file in `output/limit_best/<category>_witnesses.json` and find the validation task based on either the exit code, witness hash, error message, runtime (seconds), producer or memory used (bytes).
-Copy the witness hash and run:
+Copy the witness hash, replace `<hash>` with it and run:
      ```
      python3 exec_single.py -w ../../data/sv-witnesses -sv ../../data/sv-benchmarks -e ../cmake-build-release/nitwit32 -to 2 -f <hash>.json
      ```